ronaldcopenhagen/allEditSite/README.md

 # allEditSite
-The collaborative open source site that everyone can contribute to.
+The collaborative open source website that anyone can contribute to.